Q: Should I heat my chicken coop in the winter?

 - Make sure your coop is ventilated, but not drafty.
 The ventilation will keep the air dry, which will go a long way toward protecting from frostbite.

-All that said, if your area regularly sees temps below freezing, you may indeed need to give your flock a little heat boost to help them through the winter--and for that, there's nothing better than the safe, energy-efficient Sweeter Heater, OR the low-wattage Cozy Coop Heater!
+All that said, if your area regularly sees temps below freezing, you may indeed need to give your flock a little heat boost to help them through the winter--and for that, there's nothing better than the safe, energy-efficient Sweeter Heater, the low-wattage Cozy Coop Heater or Thermo-Peep Heated Pad!